A laboratory workstation, with a monitor

 Why is Lab Quality Important?

-Quality in laboratories involves a multifaceted approach, encompassing the adherence to established standards and protocols, minimisation of errors, and a commitment to continuous process improvement.
+Lab quality involves a multifaceted approach, encompassing adherence to established standards and protocols, minimisation of errors, effective quality management processes, and a commitment to continuous improvement.
 This holistic focus on quality ensures that laboratories not only meet regulatory requirements, but also consistently deliver reliable and precise results.

 Quality in labs is essential because it directly influences patient diagnoses, research outcomes, and product development.
 High standards in lab practices ensure that diagnostic results are accurate and reliable, leading to better patient care.